forj-oss/jenkins-install-inits/README.md

 In a DevOps context, be able to have a Build factory controlled by code is key.
 If you have any other ideas to make this paradigm a reality for you, share it!!!
 The approach given here is not necessarily the only correct one.
 So feel free to discuss it through issues.

-# How to use it?
+## How to use it

-To use it in your jenkins instances or containers, do the following:
+You need to install a GO binary called jplugins.
+This tool is static and should work on most of linux system without trouble.

-- Download the `jenkins-install.sh` with:
+- Download the `jplugins` with:

     Code example:

+    ```bash
-    $ curl -sSL -o jenkins-install.sh https://github.com/forj-oss/jenkins-install-inits/raw/master/jenkins-install.sh
+    curl -sSL -o jplugins https://github.com/forj-oss/jplugins/releases/download/latest/jplugins
-    $ chmod +x jenkins-install.sh
+    chmod +x jplugins
+    ```

+### Installing plugins and features on an existing instance, immediately

+- Create a text file `jplugins.lst`.
+Provide the list of feature name (prefixed by `feature:`) or plugin name (prefixed by `plugin:`) one per line.

+    Ex:

+    ```bash
+    $ cat jplugins.lst
+    feature:jenkins-pipeline
+    plugin:embeddable-build-status
+    ```

+- Call jplugins with your file

+    ```bash
+    ./jplugins install --from-features
+    ```

+### Installing plugins and features in 2 steps using jplugins.lock

+`jplugins` can be used in 2 steps, in order to prepare plugins/features update offline.

+- Out of Jenkins Server: Prepare the list of plugins/features (`jplugins.lock`) to install.
+Typically, we commit this lock file in GIT.
+- In Jenkins Server: Install plugins/features as defined by jplugins.lock

+This section describes how to do it:

+1. Prepare list of plugins/features out of Jenkins Server
-- Create a text file `jenkins_features.lst`.
-Enter a feature name (prefixed by `feature:`) or plugin name (prefixed by `plugin:`) per line.
+    - Create a text file `jplugins.lst`.
+Provide the list of feature name (prefixed by `feature:`) or plugin name (prefixed by `plugin:`) one per line.

+        Ex:

+        ```bash
+        $ cat jplugins.lst
+        feature:jenkins-pipeline
+        plugin:embeddable-build-status
+        ```

-- Call jenkins-install.sh with your file
+    - Call jplugins with your file

-## About `jenkins_features.lst`Where is the Controller box?
-Do we have one?
+        ```bash
+        ./jplugins init
+        ```
+2. Install plugins/features as defined by `jplugins.lock`

+    ```bash
+    ./jplugins install
+    ```

+For detailled options, do ./jplugins --help or read documentation from https://github.com/forj-oss/jplugins

+### About `jplugins.lst`

 Each line prefixed by `feature:` or `plugin:` will describe an installation task

-### plugin:
+#### plugin

 When prefixed by `plugins`, the script will download the plugin from `$JENKINS_UC/download/plugins` (JENKINS\_UC=https://updates.jenkins-ci.org) to
 `$JENKINS_HOME/ref/plugins`

 Plugins dependencies are automatically downloaded.

-### feature:
+#### feature

 When prefixed by `feature:`, the script with download a feature description file.
 This file defines :

 - The name of groovy scripts to install under `$JENKINS_HOME/ref/groovy.init.d`.
 Identified with `groovy:`
 - Plugins to install.
 Plugins dependencies are automatically downloaded.
 Identified with `plugin:`
-- shell scripts to execute some OS/container side installation, like some libraries/files (yum/apt-get/dnf/...).
-Identified with `shell:`

 Example:

-    $ jenkins-install.sh jenkins_features.lst

-By default, it will install groovy code and plugins from listed script in `$JENKINS_HOME/ref/...`.
-You can add a different destination path if you need.

-    $ jenkins-install.sh jenkins_features.lst /home/jenkins
+    $ jplugins install --from-features

+For detailled options, do ./jplugins --help or read documentation from https://github.com/forj-oss/jplugins

-# Contribute to this repo
+## Contribute to this repo

 If you have developed some groovy/shell scripts that can interest any other jenkins users, I would suggest you to contribute to this repo.